lbrn/lbrn-jekyll/events/annual-meeting/event.markdown

 Hotel Reservation is indicated with your online event registration.
 Any changes, please let Alexis White, LBRN Administrator know immediately.
 Please register for the conference and select if you require a room.

 <p class="text-error">
-	Deadline for registration: January 5, 2018</p>
+	Deadline for registration: January 12, 2018 (extended from 5th)</p>

 *Note: after the deadline you may not be able to receive the discounted hotel group rate.*